 It is important that the material selected for your heat exchanger meets ASME Code requirements and can operate for an extended time at your operation’s design pressures and temperatures.
 The materials must withstand your cleaning regimen and environmental factors such as moisture, dust, and temperature extremes.

 In situations where dissolved solids and high tube velocities can take their toll on heat exchanger parts, it makes sense to use materials that are erosion resistant.
 When carbon steel and copper exchangers are designed, ASME Code requires a corrosion allowance be added to the material thickness.
 This is added to account for anticipated corrosion and loss of material thickness over time.
 These exchangers may also include anodes that corrode away before the exchanger parts do.
 These can be monitored and replaced periodically.
 When higher alloys are used in place of carbon steel and copper, these corrosion allowances are no longer required, resulting in thinner, lighter materials in a more durable piece of equipment.
 Stainless and higher alloys do not require painting to protect their exterior finish from corrosion, so there is no flaking and peeling paint to contend with, decreasing maintenance time and expense.

 The experts at Enerquip are happy to assist you by providing options for your shell and tube heat exchanger materials of construction.
-Since they work in many alloys, they can provide suggestions and feedback to help you narrow down your choices based on your priorities.
-For more unique cases, they will refer you to credible metallurgists who can help you finalize your heat exchanger material selection.
+We work in many alloys and can provide suggestions and feedback to help narrow down your choices based on priorities.
+For more unique cases, we may refer you to credible metallurgists who can help you finalize your heat exchanger material selection.